Welcome to Kelman Law Firm

 - Resolution of salary and benefit disputes.

-- Addressing retirement and end-of-contract issues.
+- Addressing end-of-contract issues.

 We are experienced in counseling for the following specific concerns common in clergy employment matters: